 No one wants to talk about my baby's death.
-How can I feel secure acknowledging my loss?**

-Earlier version:

-No one wants to talk about my baby's death.
 How can I feel secure acknowledging my loss?

-It's important to find social support for your grief.
+It's crucial to find social support for your grief.
 Acknowledging your baby's death — as well as your lost hopes and dreams for the baby's future — is an important part of the grieving process.
-It's often comforting and therapeutic to connect with other parents who've experienced infant death.
-This can be done through support groups or websites devoted to grieving the loss of a baby.
+It can be comforting and therapeutic to connect with other parents who've experienced infant death.
+Look for support groups or websites devoted to grieving the loss of a baby.